Malayan night heron: Description

 The Malayan night heron is about 48 cm long.
 The wingspan is about 86 cm.
 It is stocky, with a short beak.
 Its neck and breast are rufous.
 There are streaks going down the centre of the neck to the breast.
 The upperparts are chestnut and vermiculated.
 The flight feathers are blackish.
 The crown is black, the chin is white, and the eyes are yellow.
 The beak is black and the legs are greenish.
 The juvenile is greyish to rufous and is spotted and vermiculated.
+Males have been reported to have deeper blue lores and a longer crest compared to females during the breeding season.
+Males develop the dark blue lores 30–60 days prior to pair-bonding, while females had bluish-green lores when they first appeared in the breeding areas.
+Colours of the lores of both sexes faded as incubation progressed, with colours changing to bluish-green to green to greyish-green.
+If pairs laid a second clutch, the colouration of their lores were duller than the colouration during the first clutch.